-- A group can only offer one PPO plan. - Kaiser Permanente Insurance Company (KPIC) plans (PPO) can be sold alongside any Kaiser Foundation Health Plan, Inc. (KFHP), products (HMO, DHMO, DHMO w/HRA, HSA-qualified HDHP). - The minimum group size is one enrolling subscriber. - Kaiser Permanente must be the sole carrier for all medical coverage. - The PPO plans must be offered to all eligible employees.
+- Kaiser Permanente Insurance Company (KPIC) plans (PPO) can be sold alongside any Kaiser Foundation Health Plan, Inc. (KFHP), products (HMO, DHMO, DHMO w/HRA, HSA-qualified HDHP). - The minimum group size is one enrolling subscriber. - Kaiser Permanente must be the sole carrier for all medical coverage. - The PPO plans must be offered to all eligible employees.